How does The Aha! Framework compare to other product methodologies?

 With The Aha!
 Framework, we brought together the most compelling aspects of agile development with a focus on strategic imperatives and product development best practices.

-The different stages of product development include strategize, capture, explore, plan, showcase, build, document, launch, and analyze.
+The different stages of product development include strategize, discover, capture, explore, plan, showcase, build, document, launch, and analyze.

 The Aha!
 Framework easily layers onto other approaches.
 If you are comparing our framework to your own, you can borrow from the evaluation points we used in this guide.
 You might find areas of overlap and places where you want to adopt or adapt our flow to refine your own.
 If you are using Aha!
 Roadmaps, we can help you with creating a custom template that brings together the best of both worlds.